 In an earlier post, I shared with you how it is possible to afix a plastic barrier over older windows to create an air gap.
 This provides the window with extra insulation.
 I wanted to follow up on one window in particular.

 It is in our rear bedroom.
 This window is of the older aluminum frame type, which is crazy efficient at passing heat.
-Winter heat goes right outdoors, and
+Winter heat goes right outdoors, and summer heat comes right INdoors!
+To make things worse, that

 Continue reading Plasticizing our Windows